cifkao/groove2groove-web/index.md

         </span></h3>
       </div>
       <div class="col-md-9 col-12" markdown="1">
-The *Groove2Groove Dataset* is a parallel corpus of synthetic MIDI accompaniments in almost 3,000 different styles.
+The *Groove2Groove MIDI Dataset* is a parallel corpus of synthetic MIDI accompaniments in almost 3,000 different styles.
 The accompaniments were created from chord charts using the commercial [Band-in-a-Box](https://www.pgmusic.com){:target="_blank"}
 accompaniment generation software as described in the paper.